Elvis Araújo

-Elvis Alejandro Araújo (born July 15, 1991) is a Venezuelan professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the Philadelphia Phillies and in Nippon Professional Baseball for the Chunichi Dragons.
+Elvis Alejandro Araújo (born July 15, 1991) is a Venezuelan professional baseball pitcher for the Centauros de La Guaira of the Venezuelan Major League.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons.

 Career

 Cleveland Indians

 Araújo signed as an international free agent with the Cleveland Indians in 2007.
 Araujo made his professional debut in 2008 for the DSL Indians.
 Araujo did not appear in a professional game until 2011 when he appeared for the AZL Indians.
 He spent the 2012 season in Single-A with the Lake County Captains, pitching to a 7–10 record and 5.00 ERA in 28 innings.
 Araujo only appeared in 2 game in 2013, both with the High-A Carolina Mudcats, and allowed 8 runs in 92/3 innings.
 He split 2014 with the Double-A Akron RubberDucks and Carolina, accumulating a 2–1 record and 3.42 ERA in 43 games.